-To the maximum extent possible, the IDEA seeks to mainstream, or to include, the child in regular public schools; at a minimum, the statute calls for school systems to place children in the "least restrictive environment" consistent with their educational needs.
+At a minimum, the IDEA calls for school systems to place children in the "least restrictive environment" consistent with their educational needs.
 20 U.S.C.A. § 1412(a)(5)(A).
 To this end, the IDEA requires public agencies like MCPS to offer a continuum of alternative placements that meet the needs of children with disabilities for special education and related services.
 34 C.F.R. §§ 300.114-16.
 The continuum must include instruction in regular classes, special classes, special schools, home instruction, and instruction in hospitals and institutions, and make provision for supplementary services (such as resource room or itinerant instruction) to be provided in conjunction with regular class placement.
 34 C.F.R. §§ 300.114-116, 300.38; COMAR 13A.05.01.10B.

-Although the IDEA requires specialized and individualized instruction for a learning- or educationally-disabled child, it also mandates that "to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities," must be "educated with children who are not disabled[.]"
+Although the IDEA requires specialized and individualized instruction for a learning or educationally disabled child, it also mandates that "to the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities," must be "educated with children who are not disabled[.]"
 20 U.S.C.A. § 1412(a)(5)(A).
-"Unless the

-IEP of a child with a disability requires some other arrangement, the child is educated in the school that he or she would attend if nondisabled."
+"Unless the IEP of a child with a disability requires some other arrangement, the child is educated in the school that he or she would attend if nondisabled."
 34 C.F.R. §§ 300.116(b).
 "In selecting the [least restrictive environment], consideration is given to any potential harmful effect on the child or on the quality of services that he or she needs."
 34 C.F.R. §§ 300.116(d).
 "A child with a disability is not removed from education in age-appropriate regular classrooms solely because of needed modifications in the general education curriculum."
 34 C.F.R. § 300.116(e).

-The IDEA mandates that the school system segregate disabled children from their non-disabled peers only when the nature and severity of their disability is such that education in general classrooms cannot be achieved satisfactorily.
+The IDEA further mandates that the school system segregate disabled children from their non-disabled peers only when the nature and severity of their disability is such that education in general classrooms cannot be achieved satisfactorily.
 Honig v.
 Doe, 484 U.S. 305 (1988); Hartmann v.
 Loudon County Bd. of Educ., 118 F.3d 996 (4th Cir.
 1997).
 Removal of a child from a regular educational environment may be necessary when the nature or severity of a child's disability is such that education in a regular classroom cannot be achieved.
 34 C.F.R. § 300.114(a)(2)(ii).
 In some instances, a FAPE might require placement of a child in a private school setting that would be fully funded by the child's public school district.
-Sch.
-Comm. of Burlington v.
-Dep't of Educ., 471 U.S. at 369.
+School Committee of the Town of Burlington v.
+Department of Education, 471 U.S. 359, 369 (1985).